Pholani/alx-low_level_programming/0x15-file_io/README.md

-alx assessment in c language called  0x15-file_io
+This is an alx assessment in c language called  0x15-file_io